fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 /// tip

-Remember to [activate the virtual environment](../virtual-environments.md#create-a-virtual-environment){.internal-link target=_blank} before running it.
+Remember to [activate the virtual environment](../virtual-environments.md#create-a-virtual-environment) before running it.

 ///